annettastogniew/automated-scraper/README.md

 # automated-scraper
 This repository is an example of how you can use Github Actions to automate a python script.
 It was created in part using [this tutorial](https://www.python-engineer.com/posts/run-python-github-actions/).

+**NOTE:** This repository is missing the auth.json file, to protect authentication information.

 ## TL;DR
 Go to the Actions tab on your repository's homepage and click "set up a workflow yourself."
 Paste the following content into the file that is created, and change information in brackets to the correct information for your repository.